 The Palestine And Israel In Context Internship Program

-The program is outreach-based, meaning that its participants will spend the majority of their time interacting with the community of Hebron, Palestine.
+The program is outreach-based, meaning that its participants will spend most of their time interacting with the community of Hebron, Palestine.
 There is a plethora of ways in which participants can engage in community outreach, some of which are highlighted here: They may spend time discussing the politics of Palestine with local university students; interacting with locals and discovering how the conflict has influenced their lives; gathering opinions on the relations between Israel and Palestine; visiting refugee camps or discussing the geopolitical circumstance of Palestine with local politicians.

 Community-Based Outreach Activities